markusmoenig/Eldiron/docs/docs/rules.md

 Rules should usually decide things like:

+- how base combat stats scale with level
 - how much damage a hit really does
 - how armor reduces damage
 - how spells differ from physical attacks